 Aren’t expertise and authority the same thing?

-It’s a subtle difference, but it’s important.
+It’s a subtle difference, but it’s an important one.

 An expert is someone who has exhaustive knowledge about a particular area.
-In the case of a marketing agency, you can claim expertise if you have a thorough understanding of social media marketing, content marketing, et al. If you’ve actually managed to launch and maintain a successful marketing agency, you’re assuredly an expert.
+In the case of a marketing agency, you can claim expertise if you have a thorough understanding of social media marketing, content marketing, etc. If you’ve actually managed to launch and maintain a successful marketing agency, you’re assuredly an expert.

 But don’t start congratulating yourself yet.